aces/Loris/CONTRIBUTING.md

 would affect the data or custom code of a study - document this in your pull request description and tag it with **Caveat for Existing Projects**.
 This helps us to document our release notes.
+* You can run the command `make checklanguage` to ensure that documentation you've contributed contains language that is friendly and accessible.

 If you're unsure about any of the above, feel free to ask us for clarification via the mailing list.